fr0ster/simplest_sap_rap_example/8th_iteration/notes.md

 ---

 ### Pay Attention:

-1. **By manage do our scenario more like to real life we do several presumtions**:
+1. **To make our scenario more realistic, we make several assumptions**:

-  - All modification for adding extensibility we create in main package
+  - All modifications for adding extensibility are created in the **main packag**e.
-  - All extentions we create in separate package .
+  - All extensions are created in a **separate package**.

 ---

 ### Steps:

 1. **[Create Dummy append Structure for Product data table in main package](./00_tables.md#z##_s_ext_incl_prod_)**

 ```ABAP
 @EndUserText.label : 'Extension Include'
 @AbapCatalog.enhancement.category : #EXTENSIBLE_ANY